 A transplant from North Louisiana, I moved to New Orleans in 2006.
 I've lived in many different areas of the city, from Broadmoor to the Channel, Uptown to Carrollton and Riverside to the CBD, but never felt more at home than I did in Mid-city.
 I will always love and miss living there and have created very few works since, that are not influenced by that area.

 Art and nature have always been a constant in my life.
 I spent most of my childhood hunting, fishing and drawing.
 I graduated from La Tech in 02 with degrees in Painting and Graphic Design.
-My family and I currently live in Harahan where we enjoy our large(r) yard, chickens and vegetable garden.
-And our two cats, too, I guess.

 I primarily work in oils on canvas, but enjoy all mediums.

 Follow me on Instagram @emorynolan